-No significant impacts to archeological or architectural resources are anticipated to have a reasonably foreseeable or cumulative effect of overlapping projects.
-Please see Section 106 consultation documentation in Appendix A.
+No significant impacts to archeological or architectural resources are anticipated to have a reasonably foreseeable or cumulative effect of overlapping projects with the caveat that, as already thoroughly discussed, a Section 106 evaluation will ultimately determine that.

 Implementation of the No Action Alternative would have no significant impacts on cultural resources as the area would remain in its current state.